 We can know that this equation is true because of what Scripture says about Jesus.
 Hebrews tells us that Jesus will never leave us nor forsake us.
 Hebrews tells us that His character will never change.
 Our good and gracious Savior will stand by our side day after day after day.
 He’ll be the same yesterday, today, and forever.
 If that’s true, then we can be content in any and every situation!

-So today we don’t need to concern ourselves with anything other than following the steady Shepherd.
+We don’t need to concern ourselves with anything other than following the steady Shepherd.
 We’ve followed Him long enough to know that He desires to lead us into green pastures.
 He longs to lead us beside still waters.
 This is who Jesus is.
 This is who Jesus will always be.
 He knows what’s best for us and eagerly desires to give us what we need.
 If that’s true, then we can believe to our core that He alone is good enough.

 But do you believe that?
 Does your heart echo the words in verse 6, “The Lord is my helper; I will not be afraid.
 What can mere mortals do to me?”
 Or instead are you still searching for that thing that will give you ultimate peace and pleasure?
 Maybe now is the time to remind your heart that you were made for a relationship with Jesus.
 You don’t need more stuff, more status, or more satisfaction for your soul to be at ease.
 You simply need more of Jesus.
 Because Jesus alone is good enough.

 - What else does your heart desire besides Jesus?
+What would those who know you best say your heart is likely to drift towards?

 - If Jesus was all you truly wanted, how would that change your mindset on a daily basis?